denisewong1/AFL-Statistics/notebooks.md

 ### Models
-Models are tested here.
+Models are conceived here in an RMD file.
 If they are good they will be replicated in the model directory.